PetropoulakisPanagiotis/clustering/README.md

 | Random          | Lloyd's       | K-Means       |
 | K-Means++       | Range | PAM |

-Note: For the range assignment(LSH/Hypercube) refer also to [nearest-neighbor-search](https://github.com/PetropoulakisPanagiotis/nearest-neighbor-search) repository.
+Note: as for the range assignment (LSH/Hypercube), please refer also to [nearest-neighbor-search](https://github.com/PetropoulakisPanagiotis/nearest-neighbor-search) repository.

 ## Installation
 Clone this repository to your local machine: